-A pelvis avulsion fracture is where the tendon comes away from the bone often taking a piece of bone with it.
-This most commonly occurs at the ischial tuberosity where the hamstrings attach or the AIIS at the front where the Rectus Femoris attaches.
+A pelvis avulsion fracture is where the tendon comes away from the bone, often taking a piece of bone with it.
+This most commonly occurs at the ischial tuberosity where the hamstrings attach or the anterior inferior iliac spine, AIIS, at the front where the Rectus Femoris attaches.
 Pain can be caused from explosive movements, and the location of the pain indicates what kind of avulsion fracture it is.

 Symptoms of a Pelvic Avulsion Fracture

 Symptoms include sudden pain during a powerful, explosive movement.
-Pain at the back of the pelvis in the crease of the buttock may be an ischial tiberosity avulsion fracture and pain at bony part on the front of the hip may be an ASIS or anterior superior iliac spine avulsion fracture.
+Pain at the back of the pelvis in the crease of the buttock may be an ischial tiberosity avulsion fracture and pain at bony part on the front of the hip may be an anterior superior iliac spine avulsion fracture, ASIS.
 The athlete will feel weakness and pain when doing certain movements which place load on the affected tendon.
 Bruising and swelling is likely.

 - If this injury is suspected, seek medical attention as soon as possible.